 With the preponderance of Voice Over Internet Protocol use these days, it is necessary to ensure that the voice traffic can be differentiated from the data traffic, this is essential for the 802.11 frames to be assigned the correct priority.
 Most modern hardware will be able to achieve this very easily.
 A lot of business customers will be using web conferencing and Voice Over Internet Protocol so it is a good move to cater for all customers that will be using our wireless network.
-A hotel that offers free WI-FI will gain more business than a hotel that charges a large fee to access a wireless network.
+A hotel that offers free wireless will gain more business than a hotel that charges a large fee to access a wireless network.
 And catering for business customers will give the hotel a good reputation.
 Using the network deployment described will ensure that the network will perform admirably and will require less maintenance in the long run.
 For authentication, you could use a password given out to the customer after they pay for their room, this will be a perfectly good method of making sure that only paying customers have access to the Internet connection.
 Or a token that allows access via a portal upon connection that requires authentication before Internet access is granted.

 With the size of the building and the layout in an L shape, it is certain that one network could cover the entire building easily.